SC Bietigheim Steelers

-SC Bietigheim-Bissingen, also known as the Bietigheim Steelers, is a professional ice hockey team based in Bietigheim-Bissingen, Germany.
+The SC Bietigheim Steelers, commonly known simply as the Bietigheim Steelers, are a professional ice hockey team based in Bietigheim-Bissingen, Germany.
 They currently play in DEL2, the second highest-level league in Germany.

 History

 The club was created as SC Bietigheim-Bissingen-Kornwestheim e.V. in 1988.
 In 1991, they were renamed SC Bietigheim-Bissingen.
 In 2000, the club was promoted to the 2nd Bundesliga.
 They played the next 20 seasons in Germany's second-tiered ice hockey league, the DEL2, before they were promoted to the Deutsche Eishockey Liga for the 2021–22 season.

 The Steelers enjoyed a two-year tenure in the top flight DEL before finishing last in the 2022–23 season which sealed relegation to return to the DEL2 for the 2023–24 season on 1 March 2023.